 An unpublished thesis/dissertation

 Gnawali, L. (2001).
-Investigating teacher practices: A proposal for teacher development of secondary school teachers of English in Nepal (Unpublished master’s dissertation).
-University of Exeter, Devon, England.
+Investigating teacher practices: A proposal for teacher development of the secondary school teachers of English in Nepal (Unpublished Master’s dissertation).
+University of Exeter.

 Prashrit, M. N. (2002, July 12).
 Bhanubhaktako sirjana ra rashtriya ekikaran [The creation of Bhanubhakta and national unification].
 Kantipur, p.
 5.